vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     }
     ```

-Once you have completed this lab and verified the event flow, exit the console application by pressing **CTRL+C**.
+    > **NOTE**: Once you have completed this lab and verified the event flow, exit the console application by pressing **CTRL+C**.

+1. Delete the Azure resources that you created during the lab.

+    If you have one or more Azure resource groups dedicated to this lab, it is recommended that you delete them before exiting the lab environment.

+    > **Note**: Resources that your created during this lab include an associated fee.
+If you are using your own Azure account, be sure to clean up your resources to minimize any charges.